coopdigital/coop-frontend/packages/component-skipnav/readme.md

 Fixes
 We’ve made fixes the skip navigation.

-Fix background colour and hover not passing coulur contrast guidelines.
+Fix background colour and hover not passing colour contrast guidelines.

 _Previous releases did not have notes_